aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 |br| Let’s do this now.

-   Note: The devices in the Fabric Device will auto fill important sections later in the EVPN Studio.
+   Note: The devices in the Fabric Device section will auto fill important sections later in the EVPN Studio.